Lee Cazort

 William Lee Cazort, Sr. (December 3, 1887 – October 6, 1969) was a lawyer and Democratic politician from Johnson County in the Arkansas River Valley.
 Winning a seat in the Arkansas House of Representatives in 1915, Cazort became a rising star in Arkansas politics for the next eight years.
-He was defeated in the 1924 Democratic gubernatorial primary, but served as the fifth and seventh Lieutenant Governor of Arkansas from 1929 to 1931 under Governor Harvey Parnell and from 1933 to 1937 under Governor Junius Marion Futrell.
+He was defeated in the 1924 Democratic gubernatorial primary, but served as the fifth and seventh lieutenant governor of Arkansas from 1929 to 1931 under Governor Harvey Parnell and from 1933 to 1937 under Governor Junius Marion Futrell.
 Cazort also sought the Democratic gubernatorial nomination in 1930 and 1936, but failed to gain necessary statewide support and withdrew before the primary both times.

 Early life

-One of eight children, Cazort was born in Johnson County near Cabin Creek, now Lamar, the son of John Robert Cazort and the former Belle Gardner.
+One of eight children, Cazort was born in Johnson County near Cabin Creek, now Lamar, the son of James Robert Cazort and the former Belle Garner.
 His father held interests in land, lumber, cotton, livestock, and mercantile trade.
 The family-owned Cazort Brothers operated throughout Arkansas and into neighboring states.
 Cazort attended the public school in Lamar but graduated from high school in Fort Smith, the seat of Sebastian County and traditionally the second-largest city in the state.
 From 1903 to 1904, Cazort attended Hendrix College in Conway, Arkansas.
 In 1907, he enrolled at the University of Arkansas at Fayetteville.
 In 1910, he received his legal degree from Washington and Lee University School of Law in Lexington, Virginia.
 He practiced law in Fort Smith and maintained orchards on Big Danger Mountain in Johnson County.